wjmack/CS-Unity-Top-Down-Demo/README.md

 E - Interact w/ Object

 **How to Play**
-Run the executable in the build folder
+Run the executable in the build folder.
+The executable relies on files within the build folder, and cannot run independently.